egumasa/engagement-annotation-project/docs/3_Categories/MONOGLOSS.md

 If a fragment contains a main verb-like element, it should be tagged as `monogloss`.
 - An old man to **sit** or **eat**.

-This not only includes verbs, but also predicate adjectives or nouns, which occur in missing copula constructions.
+This not only includes verbs, but also predicate adjectives or nouns.
+This generally occurs in missing copula constructions.
 - It **cold** outside.
 - There many **visitors** today.

+However, predicate adjectives or nouns can also occur outside of missing copula constructions.
+- John, Amy, **marriage**.

 If there is no main verb-like element, leave the fragment untagged for engagement.
 - The old man and the sea.